Lewes Photographers (A-B)

 Alfred Marsh Bliss was born in Cardiff in 1861, the son of Henry and Priscilla Bliss.
 Alfred's father, Henry Bliss (born c1828 Dursley, Gloucestershire) was a merchant dealing in tea, coffee, spice and fruit.
 By the time the 1881 census was taken, Mrs Priscilla Bliss was living in London with her three children Henry J. Bliss (born c1860, Monmouth), Louise E. Bliss (born c1860, Monmouth) and Alfred Marsh Bliss, aged 20.
 Alfred Marsh Bliss moved from London to Sussex some time before 1890.

 Alfred Marsh Bliss married Ellen Eliza Attree (born 1868, Hove, Sussex) in Brighton during the 2nd Quarter of 1890 and set up home in Lewes.
 Alfred Marsh Bliss had took over the photographic studio at 34 Lansdown Place, Lewes (previously occupied by the Brighton firm of William Hall & Son) around 1890.
 The studio at 34 Lansdown Place was situated next to the 'Lansdown Arms' public house, a short walk from Lewes Railway Station.
 Alfred and Ellen Bliss's first child, a son named Alfred Edwin Marsh Bliss, was born in Lewes in 1890.
 Alfred Marsh Bliss, his twenty-two year old wife Ellen and baby Alfred were recorded at 34 Lansdown Place, Lewes at the time of the 1891 census.
-The studio at 34 Lansdown Place, Lewes was listed under the name of A. M. Bliss & Co. right through to the end of the First World War.
-Although the studio carried the name A. M. Bliss & Co., the Lansdown Place studio was not occupied by Alfred Marsh Bliss in 1901.
+The studio at 34 Lansdown Place, Lewes was listed under the name of A. M. Bliss & Co. right through to the 1920s.
+Although the studio carried the name A. M. Bliss & Co., the Lansdown Place studio was not occupied by Alfred Marsh Bliss after 1902.
 The 1901 census shows the occupier of the Bliss Studio as James Worthington (born c1841, Fleetwood, Lancashire), who was assisted by his son Charles Worthington (born 1872, Fleetwood, Lancashire).
+Rendel Williams has suggested that Alfred Marsh Bliss, the original owner of the Lansdown Place studio, emigrated to Canada sometime in the 1890s.

 William Shelley BRANCH (1854-1933)